 The best starting point is to review the questions that were asked in the first interview.
 Note the questions or situations that caused you difficulty and rehearse them to improve your answers.
 It is also worthwhile selecting new examples of accomplishments, strengths, and other qualities that you will need to draw upon during the course of the interview.

-At the end of the interview you will be invited to ask questions.
-This is also a great opportunity for you to get a better feel for the company, and gives you the necessary information to decide if you would accept the role if offered.
-Examples of questions include:
+At the end of the interview you’ll be invited to ask more questions.
+This may be your last chance to get the information you need to decide if you’d accept the role if offered.

-You don’t need to wait until the end of an interview to ask questions.
-For senior appointments in particular, it can be worthwhile asking questions throughout – this helps reshape the interview to a meeting between colleagues, rather than a one-sided inquisition.
+Remember, you don’t need to wait until the end of an interview to ask questions.
+For senior appointments in particular, it can be worthwhile asking questions throughout – this helps reshape the interview to a meeting between colleagues.

 About the Author